-To address these limitations, we propose DIB-OD, a universal pre-training framework based on Decoupled Information Bottleneck and Online Distillation.
-Our approach shifts the focus from mere "data aggregation" to "knowledge purification."
-Built upon a multi-view distillation architecture, DIB-OD explicitly decomposes the learned representation into two orthogonal components: (1) a domain-invariant core representation that captures universal, transferable graph principles, and (2) a domain-specific redundant representation that absorbs category-specific noise.
-Guided by the Information Bottleneck principle and enforced by the Hilbert-Schmidt Independence Criterion~\cite{gretton2007kernel} (HSIC for short), our framework ensures the two subspaces are statistically independent.
+To address these limitations, we propose DIB-OD, a heterogeneous graph transfer framework based on Decoupled Information Bottleneck and Online Distillation.
+Our approach shifts the focus from representation aggregation to knowledge purification.
+Built upon a multi-view teacher--student architecture, DIB-OD allocates learned information between two branches: (1) a task-relevant core branch that is encouraged to retain transferable predictive information, and (2) a complementary residual branch that preserves instance-level information not allocated to the core.
+The information bottleneck controls label-information allocation, while the Hilbert--Schmidt Independence Criterion provides a tractable dependence penalty that discourages the two branches from encoding identical content.
+The terms ``core'' and ``residual'' describe their intended optimization roles rather than claiming exact statistical independence or identifiable recovery of latent causal factors.